cartesi/rollups-node/docs/config.md

 * **Default:** `"false"`

 ### `CARTESI_FEATURE_READER_MODE`
-If set to true the node will run in reader mode.
+If set to true, the node will run in reader mode.

 In reader mode, the node does not make claims.